 Here are SNK's Burning Fight and 64th Street released by Jaleco in 1991.
-While in the first, we deal with three fighters struggling with Osaka's mafia underworld in different parts of the city, the second offers a little more original story.
-In 64th Street, the action takes place in 1939 in New York.
+While in the first, we deal with three fighters struggling with Osaka's mafia underworld, in 64th Street the action takes place in 1939 in New York.
 Rick Anderson, a private detective, is hired by a wealthy client whose daughter was kidnapped.
-By putting some files side by side, he and his employee, Allen (Woody), go on the trail of some criminal organization.
-If the script reminds a little/much Final Fight, the fact that the game takes place in the thirtie's gives it an unique charm and personality.
-Facing the Neo Geo, Jaleco's early nineties arcade hardware, I named the Mega System 1-C. This one packs less power than the MVS in terms of pure performance: built around a 68000 processor slower than that of the SNK system, the machine displays "only" 1024 colors against 4096, while 64th Street is using a 256x224 resolution against 304x224 for Burning Fight.
-It uses the 68,000's sound chip attended with a Yamaha 2151, while its rival packs the latest 2610processor from the same manufacturer, assisted by the Z80.
-Burning Fight is leaning on a powerful 54 Mb cart, against a 24 Mb one for its competitor, starting this match with a substantial advantage on paper.
+If the script reminds a little/much Final Fight, the fact that the game takes place in the thirties gives it an unique personality.
+Facing the Neo Geo, Jaleco's early nineties arcade hardware is the Mega System 1-C. This one is less powerful than the MVS: built around a 68000 processor slower than that of the SNK system, the machine displays "only" 1024 colors against 4096, while 64th Street is using a 256x224 resolution against 304x224 for Burning Fight.
+It uses the 68,000's sound chip attended with a Yamaha 2151, while its rival packs the latest 2610 processor from the same manufacturer, assisted by the Z80.
+Burning Fight is leaning on a powerful 54 Mb cart, against a 24 Mb one for its competitor, starting this match with a substantial advantage.

 Visually, the power immediatly makes sense.
 Despite its larger sprites, Jaleco's title is less precise, less detailed and colorful than its competitor.
 The backgrounds are uneven quality: some levels are dull and empty, while others are rich and pleasant.
 Overall, the 'prohibition' atmosphere is successful, and the game is easy on the eye despite its simplicity.
 The design is credible and puts the player in the mood quickly enough.
 Burning Fight operates on the young Neo Geo, and without straining the capacities of the machine, rises a good step above 64th Street.